cardstack/card-pay-protocol/README.md

     - `GNOSIS_SAFE_MASTER_COPY` This defaults to the v1.2.0 version of the Gnosis safe master copy address: `0x6851d6fdfafd08c0295c392436245e5bc78b0185`
     - `GNOSIS_SAFE_FACTORY` This defaults to the v1.1.1 version of the Gnosis safe factory address: `0x76E2cFc1F5Fa8F6a5b3fC4c8F4788F0116861F9B`
     - `TALLY` The address of the Tally contract which is responsible for withdrawing L2 tokens from the revenue pool on behalf of merchants when they wish to redeem their SPEND.
+    - `BRIDGE_MEDIATOR` This is the address of the layer 2 token bridge contract.
+This defaults to a zero address.
     - `MINIMUM_AMOUNT` This is the minimum face value that a new prepaid card can be created with in units of SPEND.
 This defaults to 100 SPEND.
     - `MAXIMUM_AMOUNT` This is the maximum face value that a new prepaid card can be created with in units of SPEND.
 This defaults to 10,000,000 SPEND.